belosnezhie/nodejs2025Q2-service/README.md

 ## Migrations

-Postgress database should be running during migrations process.
+Postgres database should be running during migrations process.
 To run migrations and form the postgress tables:

 ```